September 08, 2020 (updated at: October 09, 2022)

 Use the RGB Cooling HAT, by Yahboom, with Docker on your Raspberry Pi

-This tutorial was tested on a Raspberry Pi 4 with RGB Cooling HAT model “YB-EBV02 VER1.1”, by Yahboom, on 32-bit and 64-bit OS.
+This tutorial was tested on a Raspberry Pi 4 with the RGB Cooling HAT model “YB-EBV02 VER1.1”, by Yahboom, on both 32-bit and 64-bit OS.

 docker run --privileged --rm tonistiigi/binfmt --install all

 You can also build the Docker image yourself using the following Dockerfile.
 Just remember to target ARMv7 architecture.
-The easiest way to achieve that is to build in the Raspberry Pi itself.
+The easiest way to achieve that is to build on the Raspberry Pi itself.

 FROM python:2.7